 Join us on this unique and exciting opportunity to experience a side to Iraqi Kurdistan rarely shown in the news.
-We will spend a week travelling through the region being led by reportage artist, George Butler, and Nabil Musa, an Iraqi and environmentalist and artist, also known as Iraq's "Water's Keeper".
-We will be going to unusual places, meeting inspiring people and learning from George how to record what we see on paper.
+We will spend a week travelling through the region with Nabil Musa, a Kurdish-Iraqi environmental activist and artist, also knows as Iraq's "Water Keeper," and award-winning reportage illustrator George Butler.
+We will be visiting some unusual places, meeting inspiring people and learning from George how to record what we see on paper.

 Drawing & Painting workshops